 \subsubsection{Analytical expression of the posterior distribution}

-Suppose that we want to emulate the global temperature response for a different emission scenario where we have access to greenhouse gas and aerosols emission data $E_1^*, \ldots, E^*_m$ at observation times $t_1^* < \ldots < t^*_m$.
+Suppose that we want to emulate the global temperature response for a different emission scenario where we have access to greenhouse gas and aerosol emission data $E_1^*, \ldots, E^*_m$ at times $t_1^* < \ldots < t^*_m$.
 We concatenate them into

 where $d \geq 0$ is the number of emission agents $\chi_1, \ldots, \chi_d$ we observe emissions from.

 Using the posterior mean and covariance functions when $\sfT(t)$ is updated with the training set $\cD$, we define a posterior mean vector and posterior covariance matrix over $\bt^*, \bE^*$ given by